Mudchute Park and Farm: London’s Best City Farm

 Mudchute Park and Farm

 Stacey grew up in Cornwall, and I (Joel) grew up in West Yorkshire, where we both had access to substantial green spaces, the great outdoors, farms and wildlife.
-We’d heard about these stories where city kids have never seen farm animals or even a tractor, but according to a 2018 study, it’s true – a quarter of inner city kids have never seen a cow.
+We’d heard stories about city kids who have never seen farm animals or even a tractor, but according to a 2018 study, it’s true: a quarter of inner-city kids have never seen a cow.

 This is where Mudchute Farm comes in and why similar places are so important.
-They offer people the chance to get up close and personal with animals, which helps them to appreciate the world around them or even that there is another world outside of their own.
+They offer people the chance to get up close and personal with animals, helping them appreciate the world around them and recognise that there is another world beyond their own.

 How Did Mudchute Farm Begin?

 The Association introduced farm animals and horses, and volunteers and corporate teams planted trees and plants to enhance the area’s beauty.
 The educational value of the park was also recognised, and local schools were encouraged to use the Mudchute as a natural learning environment.
-Over time, the Mudchute has developed into a respected provider of educational and recreational activities throughout London.
+Over time, the Mudchute has become a respected provider of educational and recreational activities across London.

 What’s at the Farm?

-Loads of stuff is the short answer.
+A lot is the short answer.
 Mudchute Park and Farm has something for everyone, whether you are a nature lover, animal enthusiast, or simply looking for a bit of peace from city life.
-You can explore the farm and park and get involved in some activities.
-You can even get involved a bit deeper if you fancy volunteering.
+You can explore the farm and park and participate in activities.
+You can even get involved more deeply if you prefer volunteering.

 The Farm